vicosurge/crankyblogger/README.md

 3. defaultTitle - The default title to use if one is not specified
 4. defaultLabels - defaults are used when no labels are given on CLI

+#Installation
+This script is intended to work in Python 3, since the Python Foundation is ending support for Python 2 in January 1, 2020 there will be no backwards compatibility, sorry about this.

+The required packages to run this script can be installed from the requirements.txt file through the following method

+pip3 install -r requirements.txt

 #TIPS
 1. You can use html2text to view the post in the command line
 2. or simply fire it up in a browser to see if formating is correct.